 Thanks to some system smarts and ARC HDMI, setup couldn’t be easier.

 While the remote’s succinct and ergonomic layout is attractive, it makes digging into the settings tougher than many top-tier bars — especially since there’s no on-screen menu (another surprising omission).
-Many buttons are dual functioning: the Source key can be held for Bluetooth pairing, the Effects key can be held to turn off dynamic range compression (volume limiting), and so on.
+Many buttons are dual-functioning: The Source key can be held for Bluetooth pairing, the Effects key can be held to turn off dynamic range compression (volume limiting), and so on.
 Most impressive, the Sound Control key — which scrolls through treble, bass, and audio sync — can be held for five seconds to call up a 7-band equalizer.
-Be aware, however, it only works without DSP effects engaged.
+Be aware, however, that it only works without DSP effects engaged.

-Speaking of DSP, the system comes with six available effects, including choices like Clear Voice, Sports etc. We recommend sticking with the Standard or Movie options for best results — even for music playback, as most other modes sounded too boxy and compressed in the midrange for our taste.
+Speaking of DSP, the system comes with six available effects, including choices like Clear Voice, Sports, etc. We recommend sticking with the Standard or Movie options for best results, even for music playback, as most other modes sound too boxy and compressed in the midrange for our taste.
 As mentioned above, each of the individual surround channels must be adjusted manually, and it’s limited, offering only 3 points in either direction.

 If ever there were a “Dolby” system, the K950 is it.
-Along with Atmos, the system offers Dolby TrueHD, and Dolby Digital.
+Along with Atmos, the system offers Dolby TrueHD and Dolby Digital.
 However, it decodes DTS in stereo.
-The design leaves all of your DTS-only discs to be handled by the bar’s surround sound DSP.
+The design leaves DTS-only discs to be handled by the bar’s surround sound DSP.
 It works alright for basic surround mixes, but DTS:X mixes like Ridley Scott’s Exodus: Of Gods and Kings leave something to be desired.
-Luckily, Dolby Atmos comes with most newer discs, but it’s something to consider.
+Luckily, Dolby Atmos comes with most newer discs, so it’s not much of a concern these days.

 Don’t be fooled by it’s demure exterior — this baby is powerful.

 Another of the K950’s rather pedestrian traits is the white noise exuded from the wireless surround speakers, which is substantial.
-We applaud the wireless approach, especially since, unlike most sound bars’ satellite speakers, which must be plugged into the sub, going wireless allows the K950’s sub to be properly placed for the best performance.
+We applaud the wireless approach, especially since, unlike most soundbars’ satellite speakers, which must be plugged into the sub, going wireless allows the K950’s sub to be properly placed for the best performance.
 However, we wish we didn’t have to trade one performance issue for another.
-That said, it certainly wasn’t a prohibitive issue, and those who mount their surrounds a little farther back may not even notice.
+That said, it certainly wasn’t a prohibitive issue, and those who mount their surrounds a little farther back probably won’t even notice.